 If your health professional doesn't ask much then they may not be doing a very thorough analysis of your health needs or are likely to provide a very accurate diagnosis.
 It has been written or said that up to 80% of a medical diagnosis in our current system is based simply on the lab tests.
 Ask yourself, do you want to be seen as a test tube or as a whole person?

 Something for every health professional's toolbox: Nutrition and Diagnosis-Related Care, 8th Ed.
 2015, (Escott-Stump).
-The updated edition includes a section on oxidative stress/inflammation and a section on autism.
-This book would be the reference to use for reliable evidence-based nutrition recommendations approved for use in hospitals and other healthcare facilities.
+The updated edition includes a section on oxidative stress/inflammation and a section on autism, both of which are topics I cover on this site, effectivecare.info, or the associated blog site, effectiveselfcare.info.
+The book Nutrition and Diagnosis-Related Care, 8th Ed. would be the reference to use for reliable evidence-based nutrition recommendations approved for use in hospitals and other healthcare facilities.
+The information on my websites includes information from peer reviewed articles but it also includes original recipes and ideas of mine that have not been peer reviewed at this time.

 Effective health care involves daily choices - healthy habits.